CtrlK

 Result-to-Claim Gate

 Experiments produce numbers; this gate decides what those numbers mean.
-Collect results from available sources, get an objective judgment, then route based on the verdict.
+Collect results from available sources, get a secondary Codex judgment, then auto-route based on the verdict.

 Context: $ARGUMENTS